System integration made easy

 Lastly, an ESB allows for incremental adoption.
 The large number of modular components offers unrivaled flexibility that allows incremental adoption of integration architecture as the resources become available, while guaranteeing that unexpected needs in the future will not prevent a ROI.

 While an ESB may appear to be an obvious choice for system integration, not all ESBs are created equally.
-Mule ESB is a stable, standards-based framework that makes great integration architecture simple.
+Mule as an ESB is a stable, standards-based framework that makes great integration architecture simple.
 Although it does everything expected of any ESB at the most basic level – mediation, orchestration, routing, messaging, management, processing, high availability, enterprise security, etc. – it doesn’t stop there.
-Mule isn’t “just” an ESB – it’s an integration platform, allowing system integrators to quickly create elegant, lightweight integration service oriented architectures tailored to a business’s specific needs.
-This purposeful architecture provides Mule ESB with several distinct benefits:
+Mule isn’t “just” an ESB – it’s an integration platform, allowing system integrators to quickly create elegant, lightweight integration service-oriented architectures tailored to a business’s specific needs.
+This purposeful architecture provides Mule as an ESB with several distinct benefits:

-Cloud Integration & Connectors: Out-of-the-box cloud connectors provide the fastest and simplest way to integrate with cloud services and applications.
-Mule leverage over 100 transports and modules to integrate various applications, protocols, SOAP and RESTful web services.This enables Mule ESB to link cloud applications without creating custom code.
+Cloud integration & connectors: Out-of-the-box cloud connectors provide the fastest and simplest way to integrate with cloud services and applications.
+Mule leverage over 100 transports and modules to integrate various applications, protocols, SOAP and RESTful web services.This enables Mule as an ESB to link cloud applications without creating custom code.

 Scalable: Mule is used in critical applications at many large companies and has scaled up to 13k servers in a large distributed environment.

 Easy to manage: Mule's integrated applications repository, performance diagnostics and tuning, SLA alerts, and integration with monitoring frameworks make managing Mule simple.